probnum2026/probnum2026.github.io/program.md

 ---

-Before the start of the conference Philipp Hennig from the University of Tübingen will deliver an [ELLIS Distinguished Lecture](https://www.ellisinstitute.fi/ellis-distinguished-lectures).
+Before the start of the conference Philipp Hennig from the University of Tübingen will deliver an <a href="https://www.ellisinstitute.fi/ellis-distinguished-lectures">ELLIS Distinguished Lecture</a>.
 These lectures showcase cutting-edge artificial intelligence research from top scientists in the field.
 The lecture will be streamed.

-#### ELLIS Distinguished Lecture: [Philipp Hennig](http://mml.cs.uni-tuebingen.de/) (10:00&ndash;11:00 on 9 September)
+#### ELLIS Distinguished Lecture: <a href="http://mml.cs.uni-tuebingen.de/">Philipp Hennig</a> (10:00&ndash;11:00 on 9 September)

 Philipp Hennig is the Professor for the Methods of Machine Learning at the University of Tübingen, and Director of the Tübingen AI Center.
 Since his PhD with Sir David MacKay in Cambridge, he is interested in the connections between inference and computation, which led him to establish, with international collaborators, the field of probabilistic numerics.
 Hennig is a Fellow of ELLIS, where he co-directs the Research Program for Theory, Algorithms and Computations for modern learning machines.
 His work was supported, among others, by Emmy Noether and Max Planck Fellowships, and two ERC grants.